 What Makes the Best Travel Towel?

-We use our towel for all the expected/unexpected/crazy matter of things that occur during world travels.
+We use our towel for all the expected/unexpected/crazy things during world travels.
 A good beach towel?
 Check.
 Want to take a swim while camping?
 Check.
 Hostel?
 Check.
 Protect your souvenirs?
 Check.
 Made a mess?
 Check.
-A good towel needs to have four major qualities to be well suited to travel.
+A good towel needs four primary qualities to be well suited to travel.

 - Quick Dry – You’re on the go and no one wants to stick something wet in their luggage when they’re on the way to catch a flight.